 Many oven temperatures can vary.
 So I tested this recipe without a water bath and it worked beautifully.
 I think the key is just to keep the temperature constant, and moderate, and to bake the cheesecake slowly.
 No rushing here.

-I put the cheesecake in the oven at 230ºC/440°F and allowed it to bake for 15 minutes before turning the temperature down to 110ºC/230°F and allowing it to bake for a further 45-60 minutes.
+Assemble the cheesecake in a springform pan and put the cheesecake in the oven at 230ºC/440°F and allowed it to bake for 15 minutes before turning the temperature down to 110ºC/230°F and allowing it to bake for a further 45-60 minutes.
 After 45 minutes I checked it by shaking the pan slightly and saw that there was still too much jiggle left in the cheesecake.
 Just the very center needs to have a little jiggle left, which will set as the cheesecake cools.

-Baked cheesecake topping
+Lemon cheesecake topping

 Why did my cheesecake crack?